toschief/Dell-Latitude-7400-Hackintosh/README.md

 # Dell Latitude-7400-Hackintosh Files

-## Important Notice
+## Disclaimer
-No testing is being done!
-I am not responsible for your problems!
+- No testing is being done!
+- I am not responsible for your problems!
+- If you destroy your hardware or software it is your problem!

 ## Compatible MacOS Versions
 - Sonoma (Could be unstable)